Becoming a linguist

 Doner, Julianne, and Connor Mark.
 2024.
 Explicit writing instruction in an OER textbook.
 Oral presentation at the annual meeting of the Canadian Linguistics Association.
 Slides.

 Doner, Julianne, Lisa Sullivan, Emilia Melara & Heather Yawney.
-Forthcoming.
-Don’t you wish you could teach writing?: The advantages of early explicit writing instruction in linguistics.
-For Catherine Anderson, Margaret Grant, and Nathan Sanders, eds.
+2024.
+Why aren’t we teaching writing?: The advantages of early explicit writing instruction in linguistics.
 Canadian Journal of Linguistics special issue on Teaching and Learning in Linguistics.

 Pappas, Panayiotis A., Maite Taboada & Kathryn Alexander.
 2019.
 Teaching linguistic argumentation through a writing-intensive approach.
 Language 95(3): e339–e363.